CausalML/VMM/README.md

-experiments can be changed by editing the experiments configuration files within the "experiment_setups" directory (this includes for example the option of running experiments in parallel using multiple processes.)
+experiments can be changed by editing the experiments configuration files within the "experiment_setups" directory (this includes for example the option of running experiments in parallel using multiple processes, by changing the value of "num_procs".)
 In addition, you can change which estimation/inference experiments to run by editing the value of "setup_list" at the top of the respective "run_experiments_TYPE.py" script, where again TYPE is "parametric" or "inference".